 Wilbraham is a somewhat small town located in the state of Massachusetts.
 With a population of 14,638 people and two constituent neighborhoods, Wilbraham is the 133rd largest community in Massachusetts.

-Wilbraham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Wilbraham is a decidedly white-collar town, with fully 86.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wilbraham is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Wilbraham who work in management occupations (13.67%), sales jobs (10.80%), and office and administrative support (10.50%).
+There are especially a lot of people living in Wilbraham who work in sales jobs (14.00%), management occupations (13.11%), and office and administrative support (9.91%).

 The most common language spoken in Wilbraham is English.
 Other important languages spoken here include Spanish and Polish.